-Use bookmarks to take note of applications you'll want to return to later.
+Use favorites to take note of applications you'll want to return to later.

-To bookmark an application, click the ribbon icon, found in the top right corner -- above their application, and below your profile image.
+To favorite an application, click the heart icon, found in the top right corner - above the application, and below your profile image.

 You can sort scouts by a number of characteristics: